FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 You will want to enable your users to register for accounts using the FusionAuth login page.
 This will enable FusionAuth to create and register users in one step.

 To enable self-service registrations, select the "Registration" tab from the "Edit Application" page.
 Scroll down to "Self-service registration" and set the toggle to "Enabled".
 Choose "Basic" as the registration type and set the login type to "Email".
-You can select "Username" to allow users to login using their usernames, but for the purposes of this tutorial, you will use email.
+You can select "Username" to allow users to login using their usernames, but for the purposes of this tutorial, use email.

 You can also optionally select any fields that you would like to capture during registration.
-For this tutorial, you do not require any other registration fields.
+For this tutorial, no other registration fields are required.

 Once you’ve done the above, your setup should look similar to this: